 It’s natural to have questions in times of uncertainty.
 Our career counselors and staff have put together answers for some of the FAQs that we’ve received from students.
 Please check back frequently as we will be making updates as new information and resources become available.

-I already accepted an offer for a summer internship/full-time job before COVID-19 but I’m worried now my employer might rescind it.
+I accepted an offer for an internship/full-time job before COVID-19 but I’m worried now my employer might rescind it.
 What should I do?

 My summer internship/job got cancelled as a result of COVID-19.
 What should I do now?